Long-Term Disability (LTD) Claims for Heart Surgeons

 However, the rules governing SSDI differ from those governing LTD, meaning the definition of disability may also be different.
 For example, under your LTD policy, you may be considered disabled; yet the same condition may not be considered disabled under SSDI, and vice versa.

 Call Chisholm Chisholm & Kilpatrick Today for a Free Case Evaluation

 Regardless of where you are in the process, you do not have to do this alone.
 Filing for long-term disability benefits as a heart surgeon is daunting.
 There are many things to worry about, but the legal team at Chisholm Chisholm & Kilpatrick is here to help.
 We want you to focus on managing your condition while we take over your claim.

 It is important that your insurance company handles your claim fairly, and CCK will ensure that they do.
-Call us today at (800) 544-9144 for a free consultation with a member of our team.
+Call us today at (800) 544-9144 for a free case evaluation with a member of our team.
 We will evaluate your claim and see if we may assist you.